team3130/Hiawatha/README.md

 6. Navigate to "Hiawatha>lib>json-simple-1.1.1.jar" select it and hit OK
 7. Hit apply and OK

-## ADB Install notes
+## ADB Installation and Operation notes

-adb.sh and RIOdroid.sh from Team Spectrum have Windows end of line characters (CRLF) that need to be changed to linux (LF).
+The adb.sh and RIOdroid.sh from Team Spectrum have Windows end of line characters (CRLF) that need to be changed to linux (LF).
+Check this before deploying robot code.

+-Before turning the robot on, make sure that the phone is unlocked and on the home screen.
+-When connecting and disconnecting the Nexus 5 from the RoboRio usb connection, ensure the robot is powered off.